Apple II (original): History

-Certain aspects of the system's design were influenced by Atari's arcade video game Breakout (1976), which was designed by Wozniak, who said: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
+Certain aspects of the system's design were influenced by Atari, Inc.'s arcade video game Breakout (1976), which was designed by Wozniak, who said: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
 I had designed it in hardware.
 I wanted to write it in software now".
 This included his design of color graphics circuitry, the addition of game paddle support and sound, and graphics commands in Integer BASIC, with which he wrote Brick Out, a software clone of his own hardware game.
 Wozniak said in 1984: "Basically, all the game features were put in just so I could show off the game I was familiar with—Breakout—at the Homebrew Computer Club.
 It was the most satisfying day of my life [when] I demonstrated Breakout—totally written in BASIC.
 It seemed like a huge step to me.
 After designing hardware arcade games, I knew that being able to program them in BASIC was going to change the world."